Coterm Tuition, Assistantships and Funding

 It is important that you understand coterm tuition assessment, as it has implications on academic policy and assistantship funding.

-In general, students in Undergraduate Billing Group may enroll in 12-20 units total for both careers.
-These units may be placed on either or only one career.
-In general, you are not required to enroll in units on the graduate career once the graduate transcript opens, though a small number of programs requires certain courses be taken at specific times.
+In general, coterm students in Undergraduate Billing Group may enroll in 12-20 units total.
+These units may be allocated across both careers or only one career.
+You are not required to enroll in units on the graduate career once the graduate transcript opens, though individual programs may have their own enrollment requirements.

 Students in the Graduate Billing Group have two full-time enrollment options.
 If both the undergraduate and graduate careers are open, you may also distribute these units across both careers or put all units on one or the other.

-It is easy to check your billing group.
+It is easy to check your tuition group on your transcript.

 See the FAQs for more billing/tuition information.